Chandor: History

 The ancient city of Chandrapura, where Chandor now stands, served as a capital from the Bhoja period to that of the Kadambas.
-The name comes from Chandreshwar, meaning Lord of the Moon, after the Hindu god Shiva who wears a crescent in his hair.
-Chander also boasts of a fort and a temple within its citadel.
+The name comes from Chandreshwar, meaning Lord of the Moon, after the Hindu god Shiva, who wears a crescent in his hair.
+Chandor has a fort and a temple within its citadel.
 Located 10 km from the inland of Margao, it has both ancient and modern aspects to its history.

-Chandor also boasts of ancient inscriptions of Bhoja kings dating back to the 3rd or 4th Century CE.
-It is thought that by the 3rd century, the Bhojas had ruled over Goa as well as Shashti, Antruz, Bardez, North Kanara district, part of Belgaum district and some other areas around Goa with their main power base being Chandrapur (current Chandor).
-The earliest piece of evidence being the Siroda plate found in Shiroda on the banks of a river.
-It also has a Shiva temple with old remnants of the fortress walls and form one of the oldest structural remains in Goa.
-Chandor’s origins are not exact, which has been justified by the fact that there has been found pottery of the Satyavahanas which leads one to think that their dynasty was much older than the Bhoja kings, ruling far back as 200 BCE.
+Chandor also boasts ancient inscriptions of Bhoja kings, dating back to the 3rd or 4th Century CE.
+It is thought that by the 3rd century, the Bhojas had ruled over Goa, as well as Shashti, Antruz, Bardez, North Kanara district, part of Belgaum district, and some other areas around Goa with their main power base being Chandrapur (current Chandor).
+The earliest piece of evidence being the Siroda plate, found in Shiroda on the banks of a river.
+It also has a Shiva temple, with old remnants of the fortress walls and forms one of the oldest structural remains in Goa.
+Chandor’s origins are not exact, which has been justified by the fact that there has been found pottery of the Satyavahanas, which leads one to think that their dynasty was much older than the Bhoja kings, ruling far back as 200 BCE.